SEM 1 dynamics in Cities – connecting Working, Living and Learning

 The activity boundaries of social ecosystems

-Locating a social ecosystem is a conceptual challenge because, unlike an administrative entity such as a local authority borough, it does not have clearly defined boundaries.
+Locating a social ecosystem within a global city is a conceptual challenge because, unlike an administrative entity such as a local authority borough, the multi-level SEM does not have a single defined boundary.
 Its edges or frontiers are multiple and permeable.
 The boundaries of a social ecosystem will be based on the intersection of a range of factors that cement a sense of ‘place’ both materially and culturally.
-These include economic activity and new types of jobs; places to live and the creation of vibrant communities; transport links that allow travel in different directions and not just to the mono-centre; learning provision that responds to the needs of the local population; and the aspiration to achieve high levels of knowledge and skill that suggest not just rootedness but a willingness to travel.
+These include economic activity and new types of jobs; places to live and the creation of vibrant communities; transport links that allow travel in different directions and not just to the mono-centre; learning provision that responds to the needs of the local population; and the aspiration to achieve high levels of knowledge and skill that suggest not just rootedness, but a willingness to travel.

 The multiple dynamics of the SEM - connecting Working, Living and Learning

 Extended and participatory horizontal terrains are a fundamental feature of the SEM.
-In contrast to the spatial effects of elite ecosystem and its inequitable place utilisation’ or even ‘place exploitation’ (the attraction and therefore utilization/exploitation of particular geographies to entrepreneurs and residents, the prime focus of the SEM is the ‘area’ or ‘local place’ as a platform for economic, civic and educational participation.
+In contrast to the spatial effects of elite ecosystem and its inequitable place utilisation and exploitation (the spatial attraction of particular geographies to entrepreneurs and affluent residents that displace existing lower-income residents), the prime focus of the SEM is the ‘area’ or ‘local place’ as a platform for economic, civic and educational participation and security.
 The SEM, therefore, suggests an emphasis on ‘place-making’ in environments where some place-based assets may be scarce and in need of investment and/or construction.
 Building networks between public, private and community organisations concerned with working, living and learning is crucial in developing the contexts for the SEM to function and flourish.

 At the same time, however, network-building has to progress to institution-building because the future stability of the social ecosystem will depend not only on networks and relationships, but also on strong inclusive anchor organisations.
 An anchor organisation/institution is one that, alongside its main function, plays a significant and recognised role in a locality by making a strategic contribution to the local economy and supporting a sense of local identity (Stringer et al., 2006).
 Entrepreneurial ecosystem literatures, including Finegold’s HSE work, have emphasised the role of research-intensive universities in the ‘nourishment’ process.
 The SEM, on the other hand, due to its inclusion function looks also to more ‘comprehensive’ institutions such as further education colleges with their diverse learning populations.

-At the heart of the SEM lies horizontal collaborative experimentation through the working, living and learning nexus – economic co-production in and for the workplace; public participation in relation to developing sustainable living; and the full involvement of education providers to assist with growing education and skill capacity.
+At the heart of the SEM lies horizontal collaborative experimentation through the working, living and learning nexus – economic co-production in and for the workplace; public participation to develop sustainable living; and the full involvement of education providers to assist with growing education and skill capacity.

 For the SEM, the role of ‘facilitating verticalities’ is part of a recognition that local horizontal terrains do not exist in isolation; they are tied in various ways to regions, to the national state and to wider civil society.
 Social ecosystems will require not only strong horizontal strategies, but also supportive vertical ones, marked by a strengthening of the investment, innovation, regulatory and market-shaping roles of the national state (Mazzucato, 2016).
 Accompanying this would also be the expansion of the public realm combined with democratic and devolution reforms.
 This would involve national government seeking to empower the ‘middle layer’ of governance and popular participation by devolving important powers to the local level through ‘democratic localism’, reflecting a rebalancing of national, regional and local relations (Hodgson and Spours, 2012).
 In addition, the SEM also contains a downward vertical dimension involving local communities that often find it difficult to express a voice in ‘local place-shaping’ around regeneration schemes; a seemingly progressive aim that can all too easily become an exercise in urban gentrification (Jones, 2018).